GeraldHero/GeraldHero/README.md

 - 👋 Hi, I’m @GeraldHero
-- 👀 I’m interested in programming, playing mobile games like genshin impact, wathching series, anime and movies.
+- 👀 I’m interested in programming, playing mobile games, wathching series, anime and movies.
 - 🌱 I’m currently learning programming using javascript framework, nodejs and mongoDB.
 - 💞️ I’m looking to collaborate on building a filipino website that they can use in their daily lives.
 - 📫 How to reach me: